7x11x13/songs-to-youtube/README.md

 - YouTube titles and descriptions do not allow angled brackets in them

 ### Template strings
 Write `~{key}` in any text field and it will be replaced with an appropriate value.
-To see the available metadata values, right click on an album or song and select "View metadata."
+To see the available keys, right click on an album or song and select "View metadata."
 Here are some useful values:
 #### Song metadata
 - `~{song_dir}` - directory of the input audio file